Interactive Segmentation of Radiance Fields: Critical Analysis

-{ Our method can segment out fine-grained details such as the ribs of a T-Rex as shown in Fig. \ref{fig:trex}.
-However, it requires accurate 3D information in order to do so.
-In the same T-Rex scene, the tail-bones cannot be distinguished from the wall behind since the training set images don't cover views which indicate separation between the wall and bones.
-Therefore, in the underlying learnt model itself, the wall and the tail bones lie at the same depth as shown in Fig. \ref{fig:trex} (d).
-Additional images that cover more viewpoints can easily circumvent this issue. } } }
+Our method can segment out fine-grained details such as the ribs of a T-Rex as shown in \cref{fig:trex}.
+However, it requires accurate 3D information to achieve this.
+In the T-Rex scene, the tail-bones cannot be distinguished from the wall behind, since the training set images do not cover views which indicate the separation.
+Therefore, the optimized model containing the wall and the tail bones lie at similar depths as shown in \cref{fig:trex_depth}.
+Use of additional images covering more viewpoints can circumvent this issue. }